TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentMapping/Index.rst

    automatically loaded during build time.
 See :ref:`t3tsconfig:setting-page-tsconfig` on how to load the file in older TYPO3 versions.

+When there is only one site in your installation or all sites share the same configurations we suggest to include this file globally as decribed here.
+See :ref:`t3tsconfig:setting-page-tsconfig` on how to load the page TSconfig certain page tree.

 Then create a file :file:`Configuration/TsConfig/Page/PageLayout/Default.tsconfig` with the